aburgasser/splat/README.md

 ## Preamble

-SPLAT is a python package built upon numpy, scipy, astropy (v0.4) and matplotlib, designed to interface with the SpeX Prism Library, an online repository of over 1500 low-resolution, near-infrared spectra of low-temperature stars and brown dwarfs.
+SPLAT is a python package built upon numpy, scipy, astropy and matplotlib, as well as some other common packages.
+SPLAT is designed to interface specifically with the SpeX Prism Library (SPL: http://www.browndwarfs.org/spexlibrary), an online repository of over
+1500 low-resolution, near-infrared spectra of low-temperature stars and brown dwarfs.
-SPLAT tools allow you to search the library; read in spectra; perform basic spectral analyses such as classification, index measurement and spectrophotometry; perform advanced analyses such as spectral model fitting and spectral binary analysis; and plot/tabulate your results.
+SPLAT tools allow you to search the library; read in spectra from it; perform basic spectral analyses such as classification, index measurement and spectrophotometry; perform advanced analyses such as spectral model fitting and spectral binary analysis; and plot/tabulate your results.

-SPLAT is an experimental, collaborative project of research students in Adam Burgasser's Cool Star Lab, aimed at teaching students how to build their own analysis tools.
+SPLAT is an experimental, collaborative project of research students in Adam Burgasser's UCSD Cool Star Lab, aimed at teaching students how to do research by building their own analysis tools.

 ## Installation and Dependencies